Mason Locke Weems: Cherry-tree anecdote

-Among the exaggerated or invented anecdotes is that of the cherry tree, attributed by Weems to "... an aged lady, who was a distant relative, and, when a girl, spent much of her time in the family ..." who referred to young George as "cousin".
+Among the exaggerated or invented anecdotes is that of the cherry tree, attributed by Weems to "an aged lady, who was a distant relative, and, when a girl, spent much of her time in the family", who referred to young George as "cousin".

 It went on to be reprinted in the popular McGuffey Reader used by schoolchildren, making it part of American culture, causing Washington's February 22 birthday to be celebrated with cherry dishes, with the cherry often claimed to be a favorite of his.

 As early as 1889, in Henry Cabot Lodge's biography of Washington, historians have acknowledged that while there was "nothing intrinsically impossible" about the story, it and other stories recounted by Weems were "on their face hopelessly and ridiculously false."

 Cultural references

 In 1911 Lawrence C. Wroth published Parson Weems: A Biographical and Critical Study.
 In this he confronts the fact that Weems is best known for the story of the cherry tree (p.
 6) and examines the evidence for its likelihood (pp. 65ff).
+Wroth held that the story was likely authentic.

 Grant Wood painted the scene under the title "Parson Weems' Fable" in 1939.
 It is among his gently ironic depictions of Americana and shows the parson pulling back a curtain rimmed with cherries to show the story.